Mitch-P-Analyst/Europe_Snowpack_Depths/README.md

 **Data Reliability:**

-- Only stations with ≥ 30 years of winter data were retained (reducing the sample from 2,794 to 795), improving statistical confidence but limiting coverage at some elevations.
+- Only **stations with ≥ 30 years of winter data were retained** (reducing the sample from 2,794 to 795), improving statistical confidence, but limiting coverage at some elevations.
 - Further outlier cleaning was explored but had minimal effect on overall conclusions.

-### Tools
-- Pandas
-- Plotly
-- pymannkendall
-- Stats
-- Shapely
-- GeoJson

 ## Repository Structure
 ```
 ├── app/
 │   │ ├── app.py                                          # DASH application
+│   │ ├── __init__.py                                     # DASH application
 │   │ ├── __main__.py
 │   │ ├── assests/                                        # DASH application styling
 │   │ │ ├── style.css